oscarlab/graphene-tests/python/README.md

-# Python 2.7 example
+# Python example

-This directory contains an example for running Python in Graphene, including the Makefile and a template for generating the manifest.
+This directory contains an example for running Python 2.7 in Graphene, including the Makefile and a template for generating the manifest.
 The application is tested on Ubuntu 16.04, with both normal Linux and SGX platforms.
+Python 3 is not yet tested in Graphene.

 # Generating the manifest

-## Build for Linux
+## Building for Linux

 Run `make` (non-debug) or `make DEBUG=1` (debug) in the directory.

-## Build for SGX
+## Building for SGX

 Run `make SGX=1` (non-debug) or `make SGX=1 DEBUG=1` (debug) in the directory.

-## Build with a local Python installation
+## Building with a local Python installation

-By default, the `make` command build the manifest against the system installation.
-If you have a local installation directly compiled from the source code, you may build the manifest with the `PYTHONHOME` variable.
+By default, the `make` command creates the manifest against the system installation.
+If you have a local installation, you may create the manifest with the `PYTHONHOME` variable set accordingly.
 For example:

 ```
 make PYTHONHOME=<install path>/lib/python2.7 SGX=1